songbird175/MultiPy/README.md

 Vector class initializes a vector instance in three dimensions.
 Magnitude and direction are Vector attributes.

 Available methods are vector addition, vector subtraction, scalar multiplication, and dot product.

+Other functions will: determine if two vectors are scalar multiples; find a vector based on magnitude and theta; find the angle between two vectors; find the projection of one vector onto another; and find the projection of one vector onto another based on the angle between them